DonaldET3/tools_POSIX/README.md

 ### options
 h: help
 f: specify file to break (default: standard input)
-s: maximum size of each output file (required)
+s: maximum size of each output file
 u: unit scale (K, M, G, T, or P)
 a: first part of output file names
 d: minimum number of digits in the file number